medialab/artoo/quick_start.md

 ---

 <h2 id="more-complex-list">A more complex list</h2>
 It's really a shame but data does not comes in such a handy shape everyday.
-What about a more - but not too - complex list like this one:
+What about a more - but not too - complex list like this one?

 <ul class="complex-url-list">
   <li>